UMAprotocol/UMIPs/UMIPs/umip-152.md

 Voters should consider four sources of public information in their ruling:

-1. The published rules for the Zodiac module.
+1. The published rules for the Optimistic Governor module.
-2. The rationale given by the proposer in ancillary data.
+2. The rationale given by the proposer in explanation (if any).
 3. The arguments presented by disputers.
 4. The voter's understanding of what the transactions *actually* do, regardless of the stated rationale.